dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 <a name="ML"></a>

-* To estimate a coalescent-based species tree with ASTRAL, we need to infer the indvidual ML gene trees for each of locu in the directory `/data_tmp/mpemaster/data/06_species_tree/00_individual_loci`
+* To estimate a coalescent-based species tree with ASTRAL, we need to first infer the indvidual ML gene trees for each of locu in the directory `/data_tmp/mpemaster/data/06_species_tree/00_individual_loci`

+		conda activate captus

 		cd /data_tmp/mpemaster/data/06_species_tree/00_individual_loci